 3. General liability insurance provides coverage for liability for physical damages.

 Known as “bodily injury liability claims,” these are accidents that result in injury to a third party when they are on or near the job site or business property.
 These are not unusual and can end up costing you and your company substantially.
-General liability insurance can provide coverage these types of claims if you have a general liability policy.
+General liability insurance can provide coverage for these types of claims if you have a general liability policy.

 If an injured party needs immediate medical attention, the medical payments section of your liability coverage will kick in as well.
 Your general liability policy can help the injured party get medical treatment right away without the need for having a legal action filed against you.